 Will future employers know I received accommodations in law school?

-Your transcript will contain no mention of any accommodation you may have received.
+Your transcript will not contain any mention of accommodations you received in law school.